gradientsearch/vault-plugin-secrets-pwmanager/README.md

-# 🔐 vault-password-manager-plugin
+# 🔐 vault-plugin-secrets-pwmanager

-This project creates a plugin that can be registered with HashiCorp Vault.
-The plugin is responsible for managing password manager user policies and user vaults (i.e., a user vault is a KV-V2 secret store).
-In addition to the plugin, a web client is provided, offering a user-friendly way to interact with the plugin's password management capabilities.
-User passwords are encrypted client-side with the user's private key before the data is sent to Vault.
-This means Vault admins cannot view users' secrets.
-The user's private key is encrypted in an encryption bundle called the User Unique Key (UUK).
-The UUK contains the information required to decrypt the user's private key through a two-secret key derivation function.
+This project creates a plugin that can be registered with `HashiCorp Vault`.
+The plugin is responsible for managing `pwmanager` user policies and user KV-V2 secret mounts, which store user passwords.

+In addition to the plugin, a web client is provided to offer a user-friendly interface for interacting with the plugin’s password management capabilities.
+User passwords are encrypted client-side with a symmetric key before being sent to `HashiCorp Vault`.
+This ensures that if a `HashiCorp Vault` administrator views a user’s password, it will be encrypted.
+The user’s private key is stored in an encrypted bundle known as the User Unique Key (UUK).
+The UUK contains the necessary information to decrypt the user’s private key using a two-secret key derivation function.
+This private key can then decrypt the required keys for encrypting and decrypting data.

 ## ⚠️ Early Development - Not for Production Use